rkennaway/StPetersburg/README.md

 All of the games consist of tossing a coin until it first comes up heads, and making a payment to the player depending on the number of coin-tosses.

-To run the program, at a Unix command line or in the OSX Terminal, go to the directory containing the file testGames.py and type:
+To run the program, at a Unix command line or in the OSX Terminal, or whatever the equivalent is in Windows, go to the directory containing the file testGames.py and type:

     python testGames.py GAME ...

-GAME is an abbreviation for the game to be simulated (see below for a list of available games).
+GAME is an abbreviation for the game to be simulated.
+See below for a list of available games.

 The remaining arguments are all optional.
 Their default values are the same as those used in the paper, so for a quick check on the results